I investigate the intelligence encoded inside a deep neural network.

 Pic courtesy: My wife, Payel Basak

 I am a lifelong proud gator and a Ph.D. candidate in Electrical Engineering at Boston University, advised by Prof. Kayhan Batmanghelich at Batman Lab.
 I collaborate closely with Dr. Clare B. Poynton from Boston University Medical Campus.
 Before our lab moved to Boston, I was a Ph.D. student in the Intelligent Systems Program (ISP) at the University of Pittsburgh.
-While at Pitt, I used to collaborate with Dr. Forough Arabshahi from Meta, Inc. At Pitt, I was also a cross-registered student at Carnegie Mellon University, where I registered for the courses Foundations of Causation and Machine Learning (PHI 80625) and Visual Learning and Recognition (RI 16-824).
+While at Pitt, I used to collaborate closely with Dr. Forough Arabshahi from Meta, Inc. At Pitt, I was also a cross-registered student at Carnegie Mellon University, where I registered for the courses Foundations of Causation and Machine Learning (PHI 80625) and Visual Learning and Recognition (RI 16-824).
 My current research interest lies in robustness and generalization by leveraging vision language representations to understand, explain and audit any pre-trained deep neural network.
 I believe that understanding a deep model's behavior is essential to mitigating bias and engendering trust in AI.
 During the summer of 2024, I worked as an Applied Scientist Intern with the AWS SAAR team at Amazon in New York City, under the guidance of Dr. Mikhail Kuznetsov.
 My project focused on learning robust representations to mitigate systematic errors in pre-trained self-supervised models applied to AWS logs.

 Prior to that, I graduated with a Master's degree in Computer Science from the University of Florida.
 I was fortunate to work as a graduate assistant in Data Intelligence Systems Lab (DISL) lab under the supervision of Prof. Mattia Prosperi and Prof. Jiang Bian, where I conducted research on the intersection of deep learning and causal inference.
 I also worked closely with Prof. Kevin Butler as a Graduate Research Assistant at the Florida Institute of Cybersecurity (FICS) Research.